CougPhenomics/ImagingPAMProcessing/README.md

 The workflow in this repository uses both Python and R and assumes you are familiar enough with these to use them.
 In general though, there is very little code you should need to modify.

-The quickest way to install python, jupyter, and plantcv is with [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (a lightweight version of Anaconda).
-Follow the installation instructions for [plantcv](https://plantcv.readthedocs.io/en/stable/installation/) to get everything setup.
-You may also need to install additional packages as defined at the top of the python scripts, see [`scripts/ImagingPAMProcessing`](scripts/ImagingPAMProcessing.py).
-This is usually done at the anaconda prompt with `conda install <package name>`.

-To recreate the exact environment with which this repository was tested, download and install miniconda.
+The quickest way to install Python and PlantCV is with [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (a lightweight version of Anaconda).
+To recreate the exact environment with which this repository was tested, download and install Miniconda.
 Also, download this repository as a .zip file (see green "Clone or download" button) and extract it to your computer.
-Using a terminal/CMD window, change directory to this project directory that contains `environment.yml` and use the command `conda env create -f environment.yml`
+Using a Terminal (MacOS, Linux) or the Anaconda Prompt (Windows), change directory to the repository directory you extracted that contains `environment_manuscript.yml` and use the command `conda env create -f environment_manuscript.yml` to install all necessary packages.
+More generally, you should be able to use `conda env create -f environment_current.yml` to install the most current versions of these libraries (including PlantCV).
+To activate the environment, use for example `conda activate plantcv_current` where `plantcv_current` is the name of your environment.

+You may also find the installation instructions helpful in the [PlantCV documentation](https://plantcv.readthedocs.io/en/stable/installation/#install-via-a-package-manager).

 To install R, download [R from CRAN](https://www.r-project.org/) and then install [RStudio](https://www.rstudio.com/) to make it easier to work with R scripts.
-You will also need to install additional libraries as defined at the top of the R scripts, see [`scripts/makeVideos.R`](scripts/makeVideos.py) and [`reports/postprocessingQC.Rmd`](reports/postprocessingQC.Rmd).
+You will also need to install additional libraries using `install.packages(c('tidyverse','here','magick','tidylog','cowplot','scico','RColorBrewer'))`.

 If you have not done so already, download this repository as a .zip file (see green "Clone or download" button) and extract it to your computer.